 We are pleased to announce that the following individuals have joined our Continuing Education faculty this term.

 Anthony Goicolea is a New York based multi-disciplinary artist who established their career in the late 1990s with a series of provocative self-portraits.
-Their work ranges from photography, sculpture, and video, to multi-layered paintings on Mylar and large-scale installations.
-Goicolea received a M.F.A. in sculpture and Photography from Pratt Institute of Art.
-Their work is held in many public collections, including: the Whitney Museum of American Art, the Solomon R. Guggenheim Museum, and the Museum of Modern Art, as well as the Hirshorn Museum in D.C., the North Carolina Museum of Art, Raleigh; 21C Museum in Louisville KY, and the Brooklyn Museum of Art in NY.
-Goicolea recently unveiled the first LGBT Memorial in the United States located in the Hudson River Park at West 12th Street in NYC.
+His work ranges from photography, sculpture, and video, to multi-layered paintings on Mylar and large-scale installations.
+Goicolea received a MFA in sculpture and Photography from Pratt Institute of Art.
+His work is held in many public collections, including: the Whitney Museum of American Art, the Solomon R. Guggenheim Museum, and the Museum of Modern Art, as well as the Hirshorn Museum in Washington, DC, the North Carolina Museum of Art in Raleigh, North Carolina, 21C Museum in Louisville, Kentucky, and the Brooklyn Museum of Art in New York.
+Goicolea recently unveiled the first LGBT Memorial in the United States located in the Hudson River Park at West 12th Street in New York City.

 Forrest Simmons is an artist working with photography, video, and sound.
 He is an alumnus of the International Center of Photography’s CE Track and Advanced CE Track programs.
 In 2020, he received an MFA in Photography from Columbia College Chicago, where he was the recipient of a Graduate Fellowship as well as the John Mulvany and Bob Thall Scholarship in Photography.
 His most recent body of work, A Lush and Ferocious Wilderness, is currently featured in Hyde Park Art Center’s Ground Floor Biennial in Chicago.

 Register for The Constructed Image: Photographing from the Imagination with Forrest